Jeffery12138/py4fi/README.md

+Record the learning process of Python for Finace

 # Python for Finance (2nd ed., O'Reilly)

 This repository provides all Python codes and Jupyter Notebooks of the book _Python for Finance -- Mastering Data-Driven Finance_ (2nd edition) by Yves Hilpisch.